john-science/tree-id/README.md

 [![Build Status](https://github.com/john-science/tree-id/actions/workflows/deploy.yaml/badge.svg?branch=main)](https://github.com/john-science/tree-id/actions/workflows/deploy.yaml)

 # tree-id

-Just my personal notes trying to learn to identify trees.
+This little web app is meant to be filled with the tools I'm using to learn to identify trees.

-## Why does this site exists?

-1. I like trees.
-2. I want to try out Vue.js.
+As time goes on, and hopefully I learn more, I will hopefully transition this to a web app useful to others learning to identify trees.
+But I'm not there yet, and so neither is the app.

 ## License